broadinstitute/gpalloc/README.md

 To deploy the `master` Docker image to the `-dev` and `-qa` instances, select `image=master`.

 The `-beta` instance can be used to test WIP code.
 Please synchronize with the #gpalloc channel on Broad's Slack before doing this.

+Note that the git branch name is used in the created project names, so

+a) don't make it too long
+b) **don't put an underscore in it**.

+Otherwise Google won't let you create the project (name too long or contains invalid characters).

-Then do the following:
+To deploy something custom to `-beta`, do the following:

 1. Manually build and push your branch of gpalloc to DockerHub:
 ```